FMCSA and DOT regulations

 Lost Revenue

-Affect CSA score
+Affects the CSA DOT score

-Damaged Reputation
+Damaged Fleet Reputation

 When a fleet company carries valuables for a business they require utmost faith and trust.
 Non-compliance damages the reputation of the fleet management company and the loss of potential clients.